 The facts about how early people start smoking here in Australia are both sobering and promising.
 While student smoking has dropped more than half since 1999, it still stands at about 6.7%.
 Even that's likely dropped since these statistics released a few years ago.
 Nevertheless, any student still smoking is something everyone should try to eradicate.

 As a younger person yourself, well-being & quitting smoking are going to become more noticeable than you think.
 Many statistics show health damage occurs sooner in students than previously thought.

-The problem is that many younger smokers here in Australia think they can stop only when health damage starts becoming apparent.
+The problem is that many young smokers here in Australia think they can stop only when health damage starts becoming apparent.
 Never go with this philosophy.
-Stopping as early as you can offsets health issues that could affect you very soon.
+Stopping as early as you can, offsets health issues that could affect you very soon.

 We suggest by starting to understand better the reasons why you smoke.
 Download our guide: "What Type of Smoker Are You" for further insight: